 Educational Leave

-Certified Employees: The Board may grant unpaid leave for a period no longer than two (2) consecutive years for educational or professional purposes.
+Certified/Classified Employees: The Board may grant unpaid leave for a period no longer than two (2) consecutive years for educational or professional purposes.
 Leave may be granted for full-time attendance at universities or other training or professional activities approved by the Board when those activities are related to the employee’s job or to other jobs an employee might hold in the school system.
 Leave will not be granted for part-time educational activities.

 Written application for educational/professional leave must be made at least sixty (60) days before the leave is to begin.
-03.1235
+03.1235/03.2235